Luxottica to step up retail expansion to sustain strong profit growth

-MILAN, Oct 26 (Reuters) - Italy’s Luxottica, the world’s largest eyewear group, reported a 19 percent rise in underlying operating profits on Monday due to robust sales in North America and Europe and said it plans to step up investments to keep the growth coming.
+MILAN (Reuters) - Italy’s Luxottica (LUX.MI), the world’s largest eyewear group, reported a 19 percent rise in underlying operating profits on Monday due to robust sales in North America and Europe and said it plans to step up investments to keep the growth coming.

 The maker of Ray Ban and Oakley sunglasses expects to meet its full-year forecast of a mid- to high-single-digit percentage rise in revenue and double that rate for operating and net income, co-Chief Executive Massimo Vian told Reuters.